-'Healthier hormones' through diet and exerciseMarch 7th, 2013 in Health /
+'Healthier hormones' through diet and exerciseMarch 7, 2013 in Medicine & Health / Health

 Weight loss—by dietary changes alone or combined with physical exercise—has a positive impact on the production of adipose tissue hormones: Adipose tissue produces less leptin but, instead, more adiponectin, which counteracts diabetes and cancer.
 This explains, at a molecular level, the health-promoting effect of physical exercise and dietary changes.
 Heidelberg cancer researchers have published their results in collaboration with colleagues from the US.